amandamiotto/resbaz2024qld/automation/scheduling/sp-ss-crosslist.md

   title: "Helping HASS students answer the question: Do you need the digital in your research?"

   description: "In the first semester of 2023, the Australian Text Analytics Program (with support from The University of Queensland Graduate School) ran a Graduate Digital Research Fellowship program.
-The program was open to post-graduate students based in SE Qld; of the four participants, three were from UQ and one was from Griffith.
+The program was open to post-graduate students based in SE Qld of the four participants, three were from UQ and one was from Griffith.
 The application process encouraged potential fellows to think of projects which were related to but not directly part of their main research project and which would require them to develop skills in digital research methods.
 One of the participants also carried out a placement with AARNet under a UQ program for HDR students.
 This session will be a panel discussion including the two leaders of the program, our AARNet colleague, and the four fellows, discussing issues including (but not limited to): How do digital research methods fit in a variety of HASS disciplines?
 How receptive are established scholars in those disciplines to new methods?
 What did we all learn from this experience?
 Was the additional burden worth it for our fellows - were their research lives enriched or just made more complicated? "

 - [ ]  Robert    Fleet (he/him)